Camilla Urso: Career

 Urso later appeared in Boston, Philadelphia, and other American cities.
 She was exceedingly successful, especially in concerts with Alboni and Sontag.

 In 1855 she and her parents established a residence in Nashville, Tennessee.

 Urso played with the Philharmonic Society in Boston in 1863, and later that same year in New York with the New York Philharmonic.
 In 1863–1864 she toured New England with the Patrick S. Gilmore band and in 1864–1865 went on tour in Canada.
 In June 1865 she appeared to great acclaim in Paris.
 For the next thirty years she toured the United States and abroad, including Australia and South Africa.
+Towards the end of her life she lived in New York, where she taught privately and at the National Conservatory of Music.

+Urso slowed down her performances from 1895, but did undertake a tour of the US Northwest in 1901.
+The Tacoma Ledger of June 8, 1901, commented: Camilla Urso is still the world's greatest violiniste.
+Under her fingers the strings are sweet as the murmur of winds, melodious as the songs of birds.
+She makes them talk, warble, laugh and weep.

-She stopped performing in 1895 and lived in New York, where she taught privately and at the National Conservatory of Music.
-She died in New York and is buried in the Green-Wood Cemetery.
+Urso was to perform in a concert at Seaver's Opera Hall, Barton, Vermont, on 25 January 1902 and a further concert in Williamstown, Massachusetts, on 29 January, but developed complications from appendicitis and died in New York on 20 January 1902 and is buried in the Green-Wood Cemetery.